Security of Information and Organizations 2024/2025

 2. Practical Component:

-• Development of practical projects by a group of 4 students.
-Exceptionally, 3 students may be allowed after explicit authorization by the professors.
+• Development of practical project by a group of X students.
+Exceptionally, less students may be allowed after explicit authorization by the professors.

-• assignments may be awarded a maximum bonus +10% due to the addition of added innovation.
+• assignments may be awarded a maximum bonus +10% due to the addition of additional innovations.
+Additional innovations is a bonus and can be discussed with the professores before returning the project.

-• In the practical projects, each student will have a pool of 96 hours to allocate as required.
+• In the practical projects, each student will have a pool of 96 hours to allocate as required in their deliveries.
 This pool can be used to return assignments after the deadline without any penalty.
 After the pool is exausted, a standard penalty of 0.1 points per hour applies up to 2 days.
-After the 2 days (48h), the assignment will not be accepted.
+After 2 days (96h+48h), the assignment will not be accepted.

 • Minimum points of this component: 3.5